-- Nominate your Award Categories.
-When you register your Team Project on Hackerspace you’ll have access to the International and National and relevant State/Territory competition categories.
+- Nominate your Challenges.
+When you register your Team Project on Hackerspace you’ll have access to the National and relevant State/Territory competition challenges.

 - Teams may register more than one project; a new project page is required for each project.

-Teams can nominate for more than one award category for each project; as long as the entry meets the eligibility criteria for EACH award category.
+- Teams can nominate for more than one challenge for each project; as long as the entry meets the eligibility criteria for EACH challenge.

-At a minimum please nominate one national and one local award.
-Projects must enter awards they are eligible for only.
-The best way to maximise your chance of success is to use a dataset from the National official list and a data set from your local competition and to check for any award category eligibility criteria such as utilisation of a specific data sets.
+- At a minimum please nominate one national and one state/territory challenge.
+Projects must enter challenge they are eligible for only.
+The best way to maximise your chance of success is to use a dataset from the National official list and a data set from your state/territory competition and to check for any challenge eligibility criteria such as utilisation of a specific data sets.

 - Outcomes from the project itself (any code, graphics, mashups, applications, website URLs, photos of each stage to create your artistic representation etc) must all be made available under an open source/content licence to be eligible for awards and any prizes.
 If judges are able to see and play with it that is useful, but this is a secondary consideration when judging.
 Teams may put the code/source on GitHub, Sourceforge or an equivalent repository system and must make the URL available on their team page for verification.
 For artistic works you may need to create a photo library or share a link to a document (such as Google Docs) that contains evidence of the stages of your project.

 - Data used – On your project page you are required to record any data used.
-This is especially required if the award categories entered has a data usage requirement for eligibility.
+This is especially required if the challenges entered has a data usage requirement for eligibility.
 Help make judges life easy and add the link to to the dataset used.